cultureteamco/website/clients/uni-sa-careers-and-student-engagement.md

 #### Testimonial

-Kelly and Jeff from CultureTeam delivered energetic game-based workshops as part of our student self-development programs.
+Kelly and Jeff from Culture Team delivered energetic game-based workshops as part of our student self-development programs.
 The games were well planned and executed and the enthusiasm of the facilitators added to the overall experience for the students.
 These workshops would be ideal during orientation or for activation activities where you’re looking to energise students or emphasise wellbeing.

 * Rosslyn Cox, Coordinator Student Leadership